ocaml/omd/README.md

         svn co https://github.com/pw374/omd

-- to compile omd using oasis
+- to compile omd
+  - using oasis

-        make
+          cd omd && make

-- to compile omd without oasis
+  - without oasis

           cd omd/src && make

+- to use omd

+      ./omd -help

+- to install omd, for the moment, you may do this:

+      cd omd/src && make omd && cp omd /path/to/where/you/want/to/install/omd

 ----------------